 All weekends aren’t created equal.
 Some may be cheaper to travel than others.
-Be mindful of festivals, annual celebrations (think: Mardi Gras in New Orleans) and special events happening in the area that could limit your options for an affordable stay and mean higher than average hotel and resort prices.
+Be mindful of festivals, annual celebrations and special events happening in the area that could limit your options for an affordable stay and mean higher than average hotel and resort prices.

 “If travelers have flexibility in travel dates, some weekends are much slower than others as seasonality and convention traffic can deeply impact rates from one weekend to the next,” Chaddah says.

-To save on a weekend getaway, you can check average fares using Google Flights and other online search tools to see if your desired weekend really is the best time to fly.
-Nelson recommends using Google Flights to compare flight prices for different cities over a period of time, making it easier to choose a less expensive weekend for that much-needed break.
+To save on a weekend getaway, you can check average fares using online search engines to see if your desired weekend really is the best time to fly.
+Nelson recommends comparing flight prices for different cities over a period of time, making it easier to choose a less expensive weekend for that much-needed break.
 If you’ve got your heart set on a specific weekend and there’s no budging, you may still be able to travel on a budget.
 For example, there are even ways you can save money on a spring break trip.

 If you’ve been hunting for a great deal on travel all week but still haven’t found something that fits your budget, postpone the search until the weekend.
 Nelson suggests booking travel on a Saturday.
 It’s actually become a popular day to reserve flights, and more offers tend to become available.
 You can save money on weekend trips by booking a few Saturdays ahead to take advantage of advance purchase rates.
 Alternatively, if you wait until the last minute—the Saturday before you hope to travel—you may sometimes find hard-to-beat deals that can make travel on a budget easy.

-When you want to save money on weekend trips Nelson recommends using bidding sites, like the Priceline “Name Your Own Price” feature, to land bargains.
+When you want to save money on weekend trips, Nelson recommends using bidding sites to land bargains.
 Say you have a destination and a budget in mind, and you want to see what type of accommodations you can get for your money.
 With these types of bidding tools, you enter where you’re headed, the type of hotel you want to stay in (three-star, four-star hotel?) and your budget.
 The provider will then spit out options based on the information you inputted.
 If you like, you book.
 You may find bidding for other travel expenses, such as rental cars and flights.

 If you’re on a tight budget or looking to save, traveling on the weekend doesn’t have to be out of the question.
 You may still be able save on a weekend getaway by tweaking your itinerary or heading off the beaten path to find the lowest prices on airfare, hotel stays and other travel expenses.